top of page

 The route traverses distant rugged corners of ‘the great southern land’ allowing you to experience the magnificence of remote expanses of inland Australia, small isolated communities, giant eucalypt forests, golden surfing beaches along the eastern seaboard, the splendour of the towering sandstone escarpments of the Blue Mountains, Canberra our National Capital, the stunning high country wilderness of Kosciuszko National Park and finally through the rugged Victorian alpine region to the southern tip of Australia at Wilsons Promontory.

 What has become even more clear since 2018 is that this is a monumental challenge of human endeavour.
 No rider has finished the course since.
-Only Paul Lester [2019 @ 4285k] and Meredith Quinlan [2022 @ 4,600k] have made it past the halfway mark.
-Time to add
+Only Paul Lester [2019 @ 4285k] and Meredith Quinlan [2023 @ 4,600k] have made it past the halfway mark.
+Time to add some more finishers.

 bottom of page